 - Refundable membership deposit.
 One hundred percent (100%) of the membership deposit actually paid for a membership is refundable after 30 years.
-The golf memberships are initially 70% refundable and gain 1% with each year of membership.

 - Immediate Family Privileges.
 A member, his or her spouse and their unmarried children under the age of 22 who are living at home, attending school on a fulltime basis, or in the military are entitled to membership privileges without paying additional membership dues.

 - Extended Family Privileges.
 The parents, children who do not fall within the definition of “immediate family” (as described above), and the grandchildren of the member and spouse are also entitled to use the Club Facilities as a guest of a member, upon a payment of reduced accompanied guest fees and any applicable user fees, as described in the Membership Plan.

 - Resigned Memberships Reissued Prior to Membership Sell-Out.
 Resigned members do not have to wait until all new memberships in the Club have been issued before their membership is reissued, as provided for in the Membership Plan.

 - No Assessments.
 The Club cannot assess members for either operating or capital deficits.

 - Transfer to Spouse Upon Death.
 Upon the death of a member, the membership can be transferred to his or her spouse, as described further in the Membership Plan.
 Further transfer options are available to those who have a Founder membership, as described in the Membership Plan.